-With regard to health and well-being of communities within Cumbria, we have:
+With regards to health and well-being of communities within Cumbria, we have:

-- Continued to commission a Cyber-proficiency programme to delivering community cybercrime awareness training across Cumbria. - Commissioned Victim Support to deliver a domestic abuse intervention programme working with whole families and aimed at reducing incidents of domestic abuse through an holistic wrap around service. - Continued to fund with partners, the Bridgeway Sexual Assault Support Services including Forensic, Therapeutic and Independent Sexual Violence Advisory services. - Continued to commission Remedi to deliver restorative justice across Cumbria working with victims of crime to ensure they have a say and an opportunity to speak directly to the offender. - Funded a support service for victims and witnesses of crimes attending Coroner's Courts - Funded a countywide Independent Domestic Violence Advisor Service in partnership with the County Council. - Funded the provision of CCTV on a countywide basis to assist in the prevention and detection of crimes. - Alongside Safer Cumbria, funded the role of a Modern Slavery, Human Trafficking Coordinator to ensure that all multi-agency partners work together to support victims of Modern Slavery and Human Trafficking. - Commissioned a new Integrated Service for Victims supporting all victims of crime.
-Including domestic and sexual violence, hate crime, children and young people and antisocial behaviour.
+- Continued to commission a Cyber-proficiency programme to delivering community cybercrime awareness training across Cumbria. - Commissioned Victim Support to deliver a holistic domestic abuse intervention programme working with whole families and aimed at reducing incidents of domestic abuse - Continued to fund with partners, the Bridgeway Sexual Assault Support Services including Forensic, Therapeutic and Independent Sexual Violence Advisory services. - Continued to commission Remedi to deliver restorative justice across Cumbria working with victims of crime and antisocial behaviour to ensure they have a say and an opportunity to speak directly to their offender. - Funded The Freedom Project to provide one-to-one and group therapeutic support to women who have experienced domestic abuse - Funded a countywide Independent Domestic Violence Advisor Service in partnership with the County Council. - Funded the provision of CCTV on a countywide basis to assist in the prevention and detection of crimes. - Alongside Safer Cumbria, continued to fund the role of a Modern Slavery, Human Trafficking Co-ordinator to ensure that all multi-agency partners work together to support victims of Modern Slavery and Human Trafficking. - Continued to commission an Integrated Service for Victims, supporting all victims of crime, including domestic and sexual violence, hate crime, children and young people and antisocial behaviour. - Funded Operation Encompass to provide rapid support and safeguarding to children exposed to domestic abuse. - Funded Signal Media and Film to develop a video to raise awareness of the complex and varied affects and causes of drug addiction.

-Cumbria Office of the Police & Crime Commissioner Equality and Diversity Update July 2019

-Objective 2 To engage with communities and stakeholders internally and externally, improving communication and building confidence and trust in the Public Sector in Cumbria, to ensure all communities have a voice.
-Embedding equality into everyday business and processes to ensure all staff contribute to meeting these objectives
+Cumbria Office of the Police & Crime Commissioner Equality and Diversity Update April 2020 improving communication and building confidence and trust in the Public Sector in Cumbria, to ensure all communities have a voice.
+Embedding equality into everyday business and processes to ensure all staff contribute to meeting these objectives Objective 2 Sector in Cumbria, to ensure all communities have a voice.
+Embedding equality into everyday business and processes to ensure all staff contribute -- ------------- ---